pneff93/cc-terraform-example/README.md

 * Kafka Cluster within an existing Environment
 * Service Account (Admin and Client)
 * API Keys (Admin and Client)
-* ACLs provided by the Admin to the Client to write and create a Kafka Topic
+* ACLs provided by the Admin to the Client to create, write, and read a Kafka Topic
 * Kafka Topic

 Then we want to produce and consume data to that topic with the configured API Key.